OutSystems/docs-odc/src/eap/building-apps/mobile/creating-mobile-package.md

 <div class="warning" markdown="1">

-Avoid changing the app name, due to [a know issue in the product](../../known-issues/intro.md#changing-app-name).
+Avoid changing the app name, due to [a known issue in the product](../../known-issues/intro.md#changing-app-name).

 </div>